Staubgeborener/Klipper-Backup/docs/faq.md

 ~/klipper-backup/script.sh --fix
 ```
 ## Uninstall
-Klipper-Backup is a simple shell script without binaries or similar.
+Klipper-Backup is a simple shell script without any binaries or similar.
 To delete Klipper-Backup it is therefore sufficient to simply delete the necessary folders:

 `sudo rm -r ~/klipper-backup ~/config_backup`